381YE Autumn Equinox winds of war

 While the Empire has been looting the Legacy, the Grendel have been engaged in a significant stratagem of their own.
 They have been collapsing the passes through the western and the northern mountains.
 At this time there are only three major passes still open that are large enough to allow a campaign army to pass through them without difficulty.

 - The Crow Road linking Willstone and Cinion.
-The eastern end of the pass is watched by the resourceful sentinels of Willstone spire, while the eastern end emerges in the hills above the ruins of Damakhan's Forge.
+The western end of the pass is watched by the resourceful sentinels of Willstone spire, while the eastern end emerges in the hills above the ruins of Damakhan's Forge.

 - The Twilight Gate linking the plains of Proceris and the northern Osuary.
 This "pass" is wide enough that it would be extremely difficult to close it without constructing a fortification.